What information should I have ready before I apply?

 No. Please leave just one message.
 Leaving multiple messages will not improve your chances and will only slow down the process.

-Will I get to see the unit before I am accepted?
+Will I get to see the apartment before I am accepted?

-Can I select a particular unit within the building?
+Can I select a particular apartment within the building?

 I was deemed ineligible in the screening process, but I think there has been a mistake.
 What can I do?